Reading time: 18 minutes

 Saying No doesn’t need you to raise your voice to a level of irritation, rudeness, or meanness.
 In fact, you should always say No politely, even when it’s that pushy person.

 Being polite doesn’t mean you have to agree with everything they say.
-It just means you’re not going to let them bully you into doing something you don’t want to do.
+It just means you’re not going to let them bully you into doing something you would rather not do.

 When someone asks you to change your well-set plans for them, refuse while being your polite self, offering no explanations.
 Simply say a courteous No and walk away.